davidhafthork/prs-iceland/docs/DEVELOPMENT.md

 2. Check if the feature already exists
 3. Consider if it truly helps match organizers
 4. Keep solutions simple and maintainable
+5. **NEVER create new documentation files** - use only README.md and DEVELOPMENT.md

 Never:
 - Add complex features "just because"
 - Make static content dynamic without good reason
 - Modify database schema without migration planning
 - Implement features not in the "What's Missing" list above
+- **Create any documentation files beyond README.md and DEVELOPMENT.md**

+## Common Issues & Solutions

+### Registration RLS Error
+If you get "new row violates row-level security policy":
+1. Check that RLS policies are properly set in Supabase
+2. Run the policies in `/supabase/rls_policies.sql`
+3. Or temporarily disable RLS for development: `ALTER TABLE table_name DISABLE ROW LEVEL SECURITY;`

+## Development Log

+**Add session notes here instead of creating new files**

+### July 2025 - Registration Implementation
+- Implemented registration modal with form validation
+- Fixed RLS policies for public registration
+- Added participant display for matches
+- Created debug route at `/debug`
+- Updated header navigation with smooth scrolling
+- **Note**: All future session summaries should be added here, not in separate files